calaldees/blog/optimisations.md

         * > follow-up once I identify someone cool! (how to stay in contact)
         * Use the question "why".
 Use humor 25% of the answers.
 Mirror there phrases passionately (you're paying attention). laugh.
 Be authentic
     * Explicitly when reading highlight 2 words you thought were advanced and want to use more in your daily life.
 Do this every day
+    * Receiving Feedback
+        * > [Readers] are always right about something that they point out, but they’re usually wrong about what’s actually the problem.

 Other Links/References
 ======================